phalcon-orphanage/docs/en/api/Phalcon_Acl_Adapter_Memory.rst

 public **allow** (*string* $roleName, *string* $resourceName, *mixed* $access)

-Allow access to a role on a resource You can use '*' as wildcard Ej:
+Allow access to a role on a resource You can use '*' as wildcard Example:

 .. code-block:: php